morrys/react-relay-offline/README.md

 * Add "LoadingComponent" property
 * Add "cached" property in render function
 * Add CACHE_FIRST in dataFrom, with this property the query is not executed on the network if it        finds valid results in the cache
+* Add "ttl" property in order to change default ttl in store

 ```ts
 import { QueryRenderer } from 'react-relay-offline';